-At the top of the Asset Details panel, based on your team’s configuration you may see the following information: Unit Number, Fleet Info, Year, Make, Model, VIN, Last Recorded odometer, and Last recorded engine hours.
+At the top of the Asset Details panel, based on your team’s configuration you may see the following information: Unit Number, Fleet Info, Year, Make, Model, and VIN, Also available are the Last Recorded odometer and Last recorded engine hours.
+If either of these needs to be updated, you can click the pencil icon to enter a current odometer and/or engine hours reading.

 If you click SEE MORE, the following additional information will be displayed: